 Free tax services.
-To find out what services are available, get Publication 910, Guide to Free Tax Services.
+To find out what services are available, get Publication 910, IRS Guide to Free Tax Services.
 It contains a list of free tax publications and an index of tax topics.
-It also describes other free tax information services, including tax education and assistance programs and a list of Tele-Tax topics.
+It also describes other free tax information services, including tax education and assistance programs and a list of TeleTax topics.

-Personal computer.
-You can access the IRS online at www.irs.gov.
-While visiting our website, you can:
+Internet.
+You can access the IRS website 24 hours a day, 7 days a week, at www.irs.gov to: